sclasen/streambolt/readme.md

 				ShardId:        shardId,
 				DoneLag:        10,
 				Generator:      &MySnapshotGen{},
+				CompactDB:      true,
 			}

 //finds/downloads latest snapshot, or bootstraps it.
 //updates the snapshot until the kinesis consumer is caught up.
-//uploads the new latest snapshot. snapshotter.SnapshotShard()
+//uploads the new latest snapshot.
+//NOTE: if you set CompactDB to true, you must have the `bolt` binary in your path to successfully snapshot. snapshotter.SnapshotShard()

 ```